Hospice vs. Palliative Care: Key Differences Explained

 • Outpatient clinics

-On the other hand, hospice care can be provided wherever the patient lives.
+Hospice care can be provided wherever the patient lives.
 This includes nursing facilities and long-term care facilities.

-Many patients choose to receive care in the comfort of their own homes.
-They do this by applying for Home Care Packages.
+Many patients want to receive care in the comfort of their own homes.

-Home Care Packages are government-funded programs for elderly Australians.
 They are designed for those who want to receive the care they need at home.
 In other words, they don't have to move to a nursing home.

 Home Care Packages come with many benefits for patients receiving specialised care.
 This holds especially true for those receiving palliative and hospice care.